nimbix/jarvice_cli/README.md

 The Jarvice CLI by Nimbix, Inc. This consists of two components:
-  * Python API for programmatically accessing https://api.jarvice.com
+  * Python API for programmatically accessing https://api.jarvice.com or another JARVICE API service
   * jarviceclient, a command-line tool for calling the API

 For more information and the full API documentation, see https://api.jarvice.com.